FUminlee/DePTH2-Analysis/README.md

 # DePTH2-Analysis

 ## Overview
-DePTH is a predictive model designed to assess the interaction between HLA and TCR.
+DePTH is a predictive model designed to assess the interaction between Human leukocyte antigens(HLA) and T-cell receptor(TCR).
 By inputting an HLA and a TCR, the model generates a score representing their association.
 For details on the model structure and usage, please refer to [https://liusi2019.github.io/DePTH-tutorial/](#).

 ## Features
 This repository focuses on the further development and analysis of the DePTH model, including: